Languages Supported

 • Vanilla JavaScript - No framework required

-The only requirement: your framework must produce standard HTML/CSS/JS that runs in Chrome.
+The only requirement: the framework must produce standard HTML/CSS/JS that runs in Chrome.

 Build Tools and Bundlers